abyvinod/abyvinod.github.io/content/13 - ZoteroDropbox.md

 1. A one-click send and retrieval of files from Zotero
 1. Annotate/highlight/draw on the PDF using GoodNotes on my iPad

 # Wait!
-What are these softwares? #
+What are these software? #

 **Zotero**: Zotero [zoh-TAIR-oh] is a free, easy-to-use tool to help you collect, organize, cite, and share your research sources.